RMLio/RMLStreamer/documentation/README_Functions.md

 # Remarks
-- When the RMLStreamer is unable to find a function description or function mapping, bind method parameters to values, it will be logged as an error to the console.
+- When the RMLStreamer is unable to find a function description or function mapping, bind method parameters to values, it will be logged as an error to the console and the function will not be applied.